CodeYourFuture/Changes/README.md

 Spend less time on _what others_ should do and more on _why we_ should do it.

 ### Show upcoming changes and projects.
 Have a central, open board showing what people are working on.
-So therefore, the Change Board must do these things
+So therefore, [the Change Board](https://github.com/orgs/CodeYourFuture/projects/67) must do these things

 - [ ] Things that are being worked on are shown on the board
 - [ ] The people that are working on them are named
 - [ ] The reason they are doing it is explained
 - [ ] There is a success criteria anyone can use to test the project
 - [ ] The timeline of the project is shown

+It's the project attached to this repo.
+Make proposals by opening an issue on this repo.
+Invite others to discuss your ticket and commit to action.
+Add a timeline and a roadmap will be automatically created.
+Good luck and have fun.